HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_ZifengLuo.md

    </tr>
 </table>

-Currently each part has its own cimpilible code.
-Our final goal is to integrate all of them into a command-line tool as well as a class of RNTuple.
+The next step is to implement support for the missing cases shown in the table.
+For now, each part has its own compilable code.
+We will integrate all of them into a single program that can be run as a command line tool.
+It will also be used as a library for TTree-to-RNTuple conversion, hence we will be working on designing the API for the library upon the completion of the first 4 parts.

 ## Miscellaneous
-As a PhD student in experimental nuclear astrophysics, I have been using ROOT everyday for many years since nearly all experimental data are sotred in ROOT's legacy storage, TTree.
-When I heard about GSoC from friends, I instinctly looked for projects related to ROOT because I have always been dreaming to contribute to this wonderful opensource project,  which is the most important infrastructure of high-energy physics.
+As a Ph.D. student in experimental nuclear astrophysics, I have been using ROOT every day for many years since nearly all experimental data are stored in ROOT's legacy storage, TTree.
+When I heard about GSoC from friends, I instinctively looked for projects related to ROOT because I have always been dreaming to participate ROOT project,  which is the most important infrastructure of high-energy physics.

 As mentioned in the beginning, TTree is the most important element of ROOT; a large amount of HEP data have been stored in TTree.
-Therefore, I was attracted by this TTree-To-RNtuple project because its deliverable  will be the most commonly-used tool among HEP scientists once ROOT v7 will be released.
-Wouldn't it be a nice thing that everyone uses the tool built by you?
+Therefore, I was attracted by this TTree-To-RNtuple project because its deliverable will be the most commonly used tool among HEP scientists once ROOT v7 will be released.
+It would be really cool if everyone uses your tool frequently.

 As a physicist without any computer sicence background, I meet a lot of troubles when I am working on this project.
-However, I am very lucky that I have the nicest mentor, Dr. Javier Gomez.
+However, I am very lucky that I have the nicest mentor, Dr. Javier Lopez-Gomez.
 No matter how simple or naive my questions are, he is always considerate and full of patience to me.
-For example, he explained explicitly to me that how the vector and array are stored in memory by drawing sketch, while others may just said "you should have known this".
+For example, he explained explicitly to me how the vector and array are stored in memory by drawing sketches, while others may just said "This is basic; you should have known it".